laurentperrinet/laurentperrinet.github.io/content/publication/khoei-13-jpp/index.md

+---
----abstract: During normal viewing, the continuous stream of visual input is regularly interrupted, for instance by blinks of the eye.
+abstract: During normal viewing, the continuous stream of visual input is regularly interrupted, for instance by blinks of the eye.
 Despite these frequents blanks (that is the transient absence of a raw sensory source), the visual system is most often able to maintain a continuous representation of motion.
 For instance, it maintains